-The VRN is introducing this programme into our area with support from Graham Goulden, a former member of the Scottish Violence Reduction Unit and a leading expert in MVP and bystander approaches.
+The VRN has brought this programme into our area with support from Graham Goulden, a leading expert in MVP and bystander approaches.
 Schools and partners have been identified for phase one of this ground breaking programme.

 The programme has demonstrated promising outcomes, including reductions in exclusions, in areas such as Scotland and the West Midlands wherein the MVP has been running for several years.

 MVP is a peer mentoring and leadership programme that aims to create safe and supportive learning environments by challenging bullying and abuse, building relationships and creating partnerships between schools and communities.